University of Rhode Island

 The updated version of the thru-hull

-bubble sonar operates at 200 kHz as before but with an improved
+at 200 kHz as before but with an improved digitization rate of

-by the acoustic impedance of the 12.5 mm thick steel hull such
+determined by the acoustic impedance of the 12.5 mm thick steel

-that the hull is nearly acoustically transparent and there is
+hull is nearly acoustically transparent and there is maximum

-each location 100 profiles were obtained over a period of one
+location 100 profiles were obtained over a period of one minute

-The results that were obtained by the sonar (see below)
+obtained by the sonar (see below) indicated high backscatter

 The underwater camera was an attempt to get unequivocal evidence about the character of the bubbles under the hull.
 The difficulty with this approach was to find a camera that could operate autonomously, record the pictures internally and be diver deployable.
 It turns out that we were not the first with requirements for an autonomous underwater video camera.
 Greg Marshall’s group at the National Geographic Society have been developing their Crittercam for several years so that they could attach it to various sea animals and record their behavior.
 The latest version of the Crittercam is remarkably compact and can record up to eight hours of video (and audio) data on internal solid state memory.